wesleyfongchong/website-content/post/html/html-introduction/index.md

 ### White space

 Pretty important.
-In HTML, white space is not relevant.
-Space is removed from the equation.
+In HTML, even if you add multiple white spaces into a line, it's collapsed by the browser's CSS engine.

-To the browser,
+For example the rendering of this paragraph

 ```html
 <p>A paragraph of text</p>
 ```

-is same as
+is the same as this:

 ```html
 <p>        A paragraph of text</p>
 ```

-and same as
+and the same as this:

 ```html
 <p>A paragraph